hoffmangroup/umap/README.rst

 News
 ----

+* Version 1.1.1: In addition to wiggle, you can create bedGraph of multi-read mappability.
+  New expectation: order of chromosomes in chromosome-size file must match genome FASTA.
+  In this version, *unify_bowtie* filters out any unexpected unique mapping of a *k*-mer to unintended chromosomes.
+  This version released on November 24th 2017.
 * Version 1.1.0: We released Umap version 1.1.0 on May 2nd 2017.
   As of this version, uint8 non-zero values correspond to the start position of a k-mer that starts at that position and ends in k nucleotides downstream, and is unique.